 “It was Bogmath, Dad, one of his lieutenants, not Satan himself.
 Get it right.
 Besides, what the hell were you doing with that book, anyway?”

 “Watch your language young lady.
 The book was supposed to be part of a collection.
 The rituals were never meant to be read aloud nevertheless performed.
-Even then, I could not fathom that the rituals written in the grimoire would actually work.”
+Even then, I could not fathom that they would actually work.”